nelie250/odin-recipes/README.md

 ## How to View

-You can view this project by:
+You can view this project by:https://nelie250.github.io/odin-recipes/
-1. Cloning the repository: `git clone https://github.com/YOUR_USERNAME/odin-recipes.git`
-2. Opening the `index.html` file in your web browser.

 ## Author